 The dreamer and the critic both look at the same thing, only with the opposite question.
 They both want to solve the same problem or come up with great ideas.
 The difference in thinking style, however, is that a dreamer thinks in terms of: "What if it succeeds", and the critics think in terms of "what if it doesn't work".

 Effective brainstorming: Who is right if you are both not sure about something?

 The dreamer and the critic both live in the perception that they are right and their idea is the best.
 Discussions about who is right or wrong can continue until dawn, causing a lot of wasted time.
 To prevent this, Disney had the following in mind.

 Every brainstorm starts with a group of creative dreamers.
 Within the group of people, realists and critics must keep their distance.
 This is logical in itself because realists do not think of anything new.
 They only deal with facts.
-And the critics don’t think of anything new either, because he just wonders why something would not work.
+And the critics don't think of anything new either, because they just wonder why something would not work.

 Three sessions from three perspectives to create great ideas